stevedonovan/gentle-intro/1-basics.md

 give things.)

 With this background, some more of the array slice methods will make more sense.
-Another documentation tip; on the right-hand side there's a '[-]' which you can click to collapse the method list.
+Another documentation tip; on the right-hand side of every page there's a '[-]' which you can click to collapse the method list.
 You can then expand the details of anything that looks interesting.
 (Anything that looks too weird, just ignore for now.)